POWER OF ATTORNEY

 A voluntary lien (like a mortgage), is one that a person has over the property of another as security for the payment of a debt.

 Deed of Trust are also voluntary liens, which require the notarized signature of the debtor.
 Remember, liens are attached to the property and not to a person.
 So, if for example the debtor tries to sell the property, the creditor will be paid off from the escrow funds.
+Once the debt is paid off, the creditor files a Deed of Reconveyance (or in some cases a Substitution of Trustee and Deed of Reconveyance) to free the property from the encumbrance.
+We offer all of these services.

-Just because you have a claim against a person, it doesn’t mean you can file a lien.
+However, just because you have a claim against a person, it doesn’t mean you can file a lien.
 You’ll need a judgment from the court (plus a writ of execution).